Product placement: Branded content

 Branded content refers to works that are funded or produced by an advertiser as a vehicle for their brand.
-Some forms of branded content do include self-placed product placement (such as a series of made-for-TV movies produced by Walmart and Procter & Gamble, which featured placements for P&G products and Walmart store brands), but some (such as, most prominently, the media operations of energy drink brand Red Bull) are focused more upon producing content that is consistent with the brand's values and demographics, rather than being a promotion for their products first and foremost.
+Some forms of branded content do include self-placed product placement (such as a series of made-for-TV movies produced by Walmart and Procter & Gamble, which featured placements for P&G products and Walmart store brands), but some (such as, most prominently, the media operations of energy drink brand Red Bull) are focused more upon producing content that appeal to their product's demographics and image, rather than being a promotion for their products first and foremost.

 Cross-promotion

 Larger, vertically integrated conglomerates may include placements of their own products and services in works as a form of corporate synergy.
-Owing to its common ownership, Sony Pictures films have featured placements of Sony's consumer electronics products, particularly Xperia smartphones, among other products.
+Owing to its common ownership, Sony Pictures films have featured placements of Sony's consumer electronics products, particularly Xperia smartphones.
 The James Bond films Skyfall and Spectre depict Bond using Sony Xperia T and Z5 smartphones respectively, and the Xperia T was bundled with James Bond-themed content (including ringtones, wallpapers, and behind the scenes photos from the filming of Skyfall) as a tie-in in some markets.
-Similarly, some 20th Century Fox films depict the then co-owned Fox News Channel as a source of in-universe news programming.
+Similarly, some 20th Century Fox films depicted the then co-owned Fox News Channel as a source of in-universe news programming.